The Isle of Man Government has launched a consultation on a new strategy for climate change mitigation 2020-2030.

 Children are connecting with nature via a Government tree-planting initiative being staged for the 11th time next week.

 The Isle of Man is the only entire country to boast UNESCO Biosphere status, reflecting it is a special place for people and nature.
-In a year-long series of articles in Manx Life magazine, authors from across our Biosphere offer a personal perspective on #MyBiosphere.
-This month, we hear from Chris Callow:
+In a year-long series of articles, authors from different walks of Manx life offer a personal perspective on #MyBiosphere.
+This month, Dr Richard Hubbard writes:

 Pupils from Laxey Primary School are influencing positive change - in their village and beyond.
 Teacher Bronwyn Ward explains more.

 A former quarry in a Biosphere core area is providing an important habitat for breeding birds following its sensitive restoration.
 Dave Roberts, DEFA's Development Manager for Energy Policy, explains more.

 Shaun Murphy, Property Manager at Manx National Heritage, writes about the importance of the Calf of Man bird observatory, which is 60 year old this year, and some of the many 'firsts' it has recorded.